Download page Managing API Keys.

 Custom Analytics Events:

-Logs: Grant permission to query all logs or specific source types.
+Logs: Query all logs or specific source types.

-Synthetic Requests Permissions: Grant permission to query all synthetic requests or on an application by application basis.
+Synthetic Requests Permissions: Query all synthetic requests data or specific applications.

 Create API Keys